jremillard/osm-import-toolkit/README.md

  - Ability to do basic programming/scripting.
-Small imports can be done quite well with JOSM and QGIS, but when the data gets larger, an entirly different set of tools ends up being required.
-Larger imports become a programming/data processing proect.
+Small imports can be done quite well with JOSM and QGIS, but when the data gets larger, an entirely different set of tools ends up being required.
+Larger imports become a programming/data processing protect.
 If programming is not your thing, just team up with somebody.
 If your data is very small, then you probably don't need this toolkit.